sdelaysam/configurator-android/README.md

 recyclerView.adapter = adapter
 ```

-For more complex and detailed example please refer to the sample app.
+Please see the complete example in the sample app.

 ### Working with ViewGroup

 Similarly, it is possible to use configurators to configure child views of some layout.
-It can be done using `ViewGroupAdapter` and same `GenerateViewHolder` annotation, but with a special type
+It can be done using `ViewGroupAdapter` and same `GenerateViewHolder` annotation, but with a special type:
 ```kotlin
 @GenerateViewHolder(type = ViewHolderType.VIEW_GROUP)
 class RowConfigurator
 ```

-Then, tie everything together
+Then tie everything together:
 ```kotlin

 val adapter = LinearLayoutAdapter()